jjingrong/jjingrong/README.md

 ### Hi there 👋

 I'm Jing Rong, and my family name's Lim.
-Most people address me as "JR" :)
+Most people address me as "JR"

----
+- 🔭 I’m currently working as the Head of Engineering at [Kaidee](https://github.com/teamkaidee)

-- 🔭 I’m currently working as Head of Engineering at [Kaidee](https://github.com/teamkaidee)
+- 💼 I am also the Technical Co-Founder/CTO of **Rate** ([RateX](https://github.com/team-ratex), [RateS](https://github.com/rate-engineering))
 - 🌱 I’m currently learning how to contribute to the public good for my community/country.
 - 👯 I’m looking to collaborate on open-source projects & tooling.
 - 💬 Ask me about Frontend Development, Startups, and A.I